drupalprojects/views_datasource/README.txt

 2) In the Views UI set the view style (in Basic Settings) to one of:
-   i)  JSON data document (render as Simple JSON or Simile/Exhibit JSON) ii) XML data document (render as raw XML, OPML, or Atom) iii) RDF data document (render as a FOAF or SIOC RDF/XML document) iv) XHTML data document (render as hCard or hCalendar XHTML)
+   i)  JSON data document (render as Simple JSON or Simile/Exhibit JSON) ii) XML data document (render as raw XML, OPML, or Atom) iii) RDF data document (render as a FOAF or SIOC or DOAP RDF/XML document) iv) XHTML data document (render as hCard or hCalendar XHTML)
 3) In the view style options choose the options or vocabulary for your format (like raw or the OPML or Atom vocabulary for XML rendering.)